 Work with the offer, no matter what:

 One of the biggest mistakes that sellers make is not responding to a low ball offer.
-This is not the way to handle the situation!
+Not the way to handle the situation!
 You may feel like the buyer’s offer is ridiculously low.
 Even if it is, there’s always room for negotiation.
-The buyer may just be feeling gutsy and simply testing how serious you are about sticking to your asking price.
+The buyer may just be feeling gutsy and only testing how serious you are about sticking to your asking price.
 So even if you are insulted by how low the offer is, proceed with a counter offer!